NervanaSystems/neon/doc/source/ml_operational_layer.rst

   first requires an attribute of class Block (also defined in backend.py) indicating what type of computation is about to commence.
 The second is a unique integer identifier that indicates which iteration we are in.
+* new persist_values parameter added with default value True to most of the backend array initialization routines, as well as Tensor attribute.

 * rename axes parameter to axis in summarization operations (planned)